 2019: Blue Bombers

-Collaros capped a tumultuous 2019 season with a story-book ending, helping lead the Bombers to victory in the 2019 Grey Cup.
-He was 4-0 in his starts for the Bombers, including a come-from-behind 29-28 victory over the Calgary Stampeders in the regular-season finale, followed by wins over the Stamps in the Western Semi-Final, the Saskatchewan Roughriders in the Western Final and the Hamilton Tiger-Cats in the 107th Grey Cup.
+Collaros capped the 2019 season with a story-book ending, helping lead the Bombers to victory in the 2019 Grey Cup.
+He was 4-0 in his starts for the Bombers, including a come-from-behind 29-28 victory over the Calgary Stampeders in the regular season finale, followed by wins over the Stamps in the Western Semi-Final, the Saskatchewan Roughriders in the Western Final and the Hamilton Tiger-Cats in the 107th Grey Cup.
 In those four games he completed 67-of-97 passes for 851 yards with four touchdowns and one interception.

 He opened 2019 as the starting quarterback of the Saskatchewan Roughriders, but was injured on the first possession of the season and later traded to Toronto on July 31st for a conditional fourth-round draft pick in 2020.
 He did not see any action between the season opener and his first start with the Bombers in October.

 Collaros was traded by the Hamilton Tiger-Cats to the Saskatchewan Roughriders on January 3rd, 2018 for a second-round draft pick.
 He started 14 games for the Riders in 2018, with the team posting a 10-4 record in those games, but was injured and not available for the team’s Western Semi-Final loss to the Bombers.
 Collaros completed 61.3 percent of his passes in 2018 for 2,999 yards with nine touchdowns and 13 interceptions while rushing for 103 yards on 24 carries.
 The Riders re-signed Collaros on February 12, 2019.